-All Content contained of the pages within this website is copyright Teaching is a Work of Heart 1999-2004, all rights reserved.
+All Content contained of the pages within this website is copyright Teaching Heart 1999-2015, all rights reserved.
 We give you the permission to download, print, modify, and generally use the material contained herein, we do ask that you respect our rights and not publish any material on this site without prior written consent.
 This means do not copy and paste any text or graphics from this page to another site.
 Thanks

 Everything a Teachers Needs For St. Patrick's Day!